-Patients with early signs of dementia and Alzheimer’s disease respond well to treatment that focuses on gut repair, optimizing methylation and providing target nutrient therapy.
+Patients with early signs of dementia and Alzheimer’s disease can benefit from gut repair, optimizing methylation and providing target nutrient therapy.

-At our Perth clinic of Advanced Functional Medicine we assist patients with Alzheimer’s disease and dementia.
-Patients respond well to our interventions and their quality of life is improved.
+At our Perth clinic of Advanced Functional Medicine we have experience with Alzheimer’s disease and dementia.

 If you or a family member are suffering from Alzheimer’s disease of dementia we would love to hear from you.